projectara/greybus-spec/source/module_info.rst

 * All numeric values shall be unsigned unless explicitly stated otherwise.
 * Numeric values prefixed with 0x are hexadecimal; they are decimal otherwise.
-* All headers and descriptor data within a Module Manifest shall be implicitly followed by pad bytes as necessary to bring the structure's total size to a multiple of 4 bytes.
+* All headers and descriptor data within a Manifest shall be implicitly followed by pad bytes as necessary to bring the structure's total size to a multiple of 4 bytes.
 * Accordingly, the low-order two bits of all header *size* field values shall